bc-discord/bc-discord.github.io/pages/balisong/maintenance.md

 ---

 # Maintenance
 Two main parts on the balisong wear down: the stop system and pivot system, assuming you don't beat your balisong.

+{: .note }
+> If you are looking for hardware and can't find it on the website, check out [Ben Parli's Googlesheet](https://docs.google.com/spreadsheets/u/2/d/1cYnDv67BTD9H8wd7D-R_URGXYq3AGT3MotrVE4OX6Js/htmlview#gid=0).

 {: .no_toc }